Guide for Authors

 The reference list may include also web references.
 For web references, the full URL should be given and the date when the reference was last accessed.

 • Reference to a journal publication:

-Brown R. J.E., 1968.
-Permafrost map of Canada.
-Canadian Geographical Journal, LХХ, No. 12,
+Brown R. J.E.
+Permafrost map of Canada // Canadian Geographical Journal, 1968, vol. LХХ, No. 12,

 • Reference to an edited book:

 • Reference to a contribution in a proceeding volume:

 • Web reference:

-http://www.rfbr.ru/pic/22394ref/file.pdf (last access: 19.09.2007), or simply
+URL: http://www.rfbr.ru/pic/22394ref/file.pdf (submittal date: 19.09.2007), or simply

 URL: http://www.nir.ru/iawcenter/izd/index.html, if the web publication is described in the text.

-4. Place notes to tables below the table body.
+2. Place notes to tables below the table body.
 Indicate the analytical method(s), the laboratory, and the analyst(s) names in the notes to tables of chemical, mineralogical, and other analyses.

 1. Submit illustrations separately, not inserted into the text.

-3. Submit figures in electronic version as follows: each in a separate file, in the original processing software used for the artwork (Corel Draw, Adobe Photoshop, Power Point, Excel, Adobe Illustrator, Surfer, Grapher, Word, Freehand, Origin, etc.), and a JPEG copy.
+2. Submit figures in electronic version as follows: each in a separate file, in the original processing software used for the artwork (Corel Draw, Adobe Photoshop, Power Point, Excel, Adobe Illustrator, Surfer, Grapher, Word, Freehand, Origin, etc.), and a JPEG copy.

 4. Ensure that each illustration has a caption.
 Supply captions separately, not attached to the figures.
-Keep text in the illustrations themselves to a minimum, explain all symbols and abbreviations in the captions.
+Keep text in the illustrations themselves to a minimum; explain all symbols and abbreviations in the captions.

-• The authors are asked to complete an ‘Copyright License Agreement’, to be attached as a separate file
+• The authors are asked to complete an ‘Exclusive License Agreement’, to be attached as a separate file

-• The published article is sent in a PDF file at the email address of the first author.
+• The published article is sent in a PDF file at the e-mail address of the first author.

 Journal Kriosfera Zemli (Earth’s Cryosphere),

 Institute of Geography, Russian Academy of Sciences, 37, Vavilov str., office 22, Moscow, 117312, Russia.

-Phone (499) 1245422; email: firstname.lastname@example.org
+Phone +7 (499) 124-54-22; E-mail: email@example.com